Ricardo do Pilar

-Ricardo do Pilar (1635-1700) was a Brazilian monk and painter.
+Ricardo do Pilar (1635 - 12 February 1700) was a German-born Brazilian monk and painter.

 Ricardo was born in Cologne where he studied art, then moved to Brazil around 1660.
 There he worked as a painter for the Monastery of St. Benedict in Rio de Janeiro.
 In 1670 he joined the monastery as a secular brother.
 Brother Ricardo officially joined the Order of Saint Benedict in 1695.
 He primarily painted portraits of saints and monks living at the monastery.
-He died in Rio de Janeiro in 1700.
+He died in Rio de Janeiro on 12 February 1700.